cracklib/cracklib/README.release.md

 Release Process
 ===============

-During development, version/tags/etc. should reflect version "2.9.x" for example
+Follow semantic versioning standard if at all possible: https://semver.org/ (MAJOR.MINOR.PATCH-PRE)

+During development, pick next planned version - increment patch level, and add "-dev"

+Before publication, add in NEWS for example "2.9.x" or "master" or "dev" and only when it is the commit for announcement, the moment to change the new version.

 At time of release, create ONE commit with all version numbers update in files and named for example "X.X.X".
-Create a tag of the name "cracklib-X.Y.Z" pointed to that commit and produce releases at that point
+Create a tag of the name "vX.Y.Z" pointed to that commit and produce releases at that point

-Before publication, you can add in NEWS for example "2.9.x" or "master" or "dev" and only when it is the commit for announcement, the moment to change the new version.

-After the release, when you add improvement in the code, "2.9.x" or "master" or "dev", do not mark with next version number to avoid future confusion.
+After the release, commit a change to put versions back to MAJOR.MINOR.(PATCH+1)-dev